 Psychological Side Effects

-When you take it as the doctor prescribes, a person can quickly develop a physical dependence on the drug.
-However, when you snort it, it produces a high that is similar to other opioids.
+When someone takes it as the doctor prescribes, a person can quickly develop a physical dependence on the drug.
+However, when they snort it, it produces a high that is similar to other opioids.
 This reaction creates some changes to a person’s brain.
 As a result, they are more susceptible to developing a mental dependence on this drug.
 For example, it can be a methadone addiction.

 Deaths and Overdoses